 Assist the claimant in determining the appropriate type of occupational training, if an assessment finds that a claimant is appropriate for participation in training.
 Training in occupations on the Statewide Target Occupations List or a Board’s Target Occupations List meets the criteria for TWC-approved training.

-Boards must ensure that training provided entirely through distance learning results in a nationally recognized degree or credential as set forth in WD Letter 37-07, Change 1, issued January 2, 2008, and titled “Workforce Investment Act: Application of Definitions of Credential, Degree/Diploma, and Certificate: Clarification,” and subsequent issuances.
+TWC and Boards must ensure that training provided entirely through distance learning results in a nationally recognized degree or credential as set forth in WD Letter 37-07, Change 1, issued January 2, 2008, and titled “Workforce Investment Act: Application of Definitions of Credential, Degree/Diploma, and Certificate: Clarification,” and subsequent issuances.

-Boards must be aware of the following:
+TWC and Boards must be aware of the following:

 Boards are not required to fund all claimant requests for training.